espocrm/documentation/docs/administration/bpm-activities.md

 * Specific contacts
 * Followers of target record

-You can specify which email address the email will sent from.
+You can specify which email address the email will be sent from.

-If you specify a *Reply-to* address, a sent email will contain it in a *Reply-to* header.
+If you specify a *Reply-To* address, a sent email will contain it in the *Reply-To* header.
 It will facilitate a recipient to reply to that address instead of the address specified in the *From* field.

-It's possible to use process variables to specify email address (recipient or sender) with *Specific email address* option, e.g. `{$$emailAddress}`, where *emailAddress* is a variable defined in the process before.
+When you use *Specific email address* option, it's possible to use process variables.
+E.g. `{$$emailAddress}`, where *$emailAddress* is a variable defined in the process before.

-Email Template is used to generate the email.
+An Email Template is used to generate the email.
 You can use regular placeholders (both in body and subject) to substitute field values of the target record.
-You can also use process variables (defined in Script Task) in the template with placeholders like `{$$variableName}`.
+You can also insert process variables (defined in a Script Task) in an email template with placeholders like `{$$variable}`.

-You can catch a reply on the sent email with *Message Intermediate Event* further in the process.
+You can catch a reply to a sent email with Message Intermediate Event further in the process.

 ### Opting-out